How is a diagnosis made?

 Some people with MSA are given a more specific diagnosis of MSA-C or MSA-P. These terms are sometimes given depending on the early presenting symptoms.

-If the early symptoms are more like Parkinson’s disease with difficulties starting to move and slow and rigid movements, they may be diagnosed as MSA-P. The Levodopa medication which is used to treat Parkinson’s can be helpful with some of the symptoms of MSA.
+If the early symptoms are more like Parkinson’s disease, with difficulties starting to move and slow and rigid movements, they may be diagnosed as MSA-P. The Levodopa medication which is used to treat Parkinson’s can be helpful with some of the symptoms.
 If you are diagnosed with MSA-P, you are likely to get more benefit from these types of medications, than you would if you are diagnosed with MSA-C. About a third of people with MSA will get some benefit from Parkinson’s medications.

-Until research finds a cure for MSA, the focus is on managing symptoms as effectively as possible, so a diagnosis of MSA-C or MSA-P is not so important, however for drug trials it may be important depending on what the drug is hoping to improve.
+Until research finds a cure for MSA, the focus is on managing symptoms as effectively as possible, so a diagnosis of MSA-C or MSA-P is not so important.
+However, for clinical trials it may be important depending on what the treatment is hoping to improve.

 Working with your health professionals

 GPs and other health and care professionals are likely to be unfamiliar with MSA as it is a rare condition.
-They can however become experts by caring for you.
-It is useful to pass them our MSA Trust factsheets and contact details.
+They can, however, become experts by caring for you.
+It can be useful to give them our MSA Trust factsheets and contact details.

 It is unusual for the diagnosis of MSA to be wrong, but if you feel uncertain about the diagnosis it may be appropriate for you to request a second specialist opinion through your GP.